The Secrets to Customizing the Perfect Engagement Ring

 Order a custom engagement ring with R. Gregory's designers and experts.
 You can complete the process online by selecting a setting and diamond.

-If you prefer, book an appointment and show us images and inspiration for a piece crafted specifically for your beloved.
+If you prefer, book an appointment and show us images and inspiration for a

 R. Gregory Jewelers has been serving the Iredell community since 1981 with jewelry pieces for all budgets.
 We specialize in offering treasured designers of unmatchable quality from all over the world.